 Is this the last time she’ll want to hold my hand?

-The girls were giddy with the simple joys of a spring day.
-As I snapped the photos below, I switched my focus from mourning childhood to the present moment: the spring breeze, the joy of a solid splash, the bond of sisters.
+Yet, as I snapped the photos below, I switched my focus from mourning childhood to the celebrating present moment: the spring breeze, the joy of a solid splash, the bond of sisters.

-The truth is, WE need to do a bit of puddle jumping ourselves, metaphorically and literally.
+P.S.
+WE could use some puddle jumping ourselves.
 After all, there is a reason Zappos offers so many adorable rain boots.
 Right?

 Quick note: My favorite thing about Zappos is their free return shipping, but you’ve got to love free Amazon Prime shipping too.
 Find your favorite style and be sure to price compare before you buy!